SPF-OST/optihood/FINE/readme.md

 Other issue is about hot water storage : no complex model is defined, all storages considered seem to have the same state of charge model.

 Finally, the distinction between space heat and domestic hot water, inside a single technology producing heat, is not made in any of the examples.
+It is not possible to offer a choice between two outputs.
 The prioritization of one among the other will also have to be made by hand.

 - **Possibility to switch to non-linear problem**

 As Pyomo supports non-linear modeling, the only update will have to be in the choice of the solver, inside the main class.
 Pyomo advises to use **ipopt**.

 ## Limits we might have to change
-- Every component is defined and added to the model by hand
 - For now, it seems that the clusterization of the whole horizon by typical days is imposed
 - Operation color maps are only available for a one year horizon
 - No title on the graphs plotted